YLeventoux/fiberSolve/README.md

 the Aeff is calculated either with gaussian approximation or with the field integral formula

-it has been done to be more precise than the marcus formula that doesn't work well
+it has been done to be more precise than the marcus formula that doesn't work well, and it's easier to use than EM mode solver